michael-a-green/machine-learning/projects/capstone/capstone_report_michael.md

 -->

-Q-learning was selected because it is a algorithm that is applicable to problems like the maze traversal problem.
+Q-learning was selected because it is an algorithm that is applicable to problems like the maze traversal problem.
 It has been used in training robot motion problems in various applications.
 The Q-learning robot is able to find solutions to all of the mazes after some training.
 This is because the robot will act randomly according to the epsilon equation during its first and second runs and hence does not always follow its Q-table.
-This enabled the robot to continue to explore the maze which resulted in the robot to finding shorter paths to the goal squares in its second run than its first run in some cases.
+This enabled the robot to continue to explore the maze which resulted in the robot finding shorter paths to the goal squares in its second run than its first run in some cases.
 As will be described in [Visualization], the robot's second run is often different than its first run because of the continued explorative behavior during the first and second run.

 The parameters (gamma, alpha, epsilon, and the choice of state) where reasonable.
 Gamma was set to 0.9 to provide some value to future actions given that the maze does not change over time and hence the value of future actions are meaningful.
 Alpha (learning rate) was set to 0.5 to enable exploration to influence learning without skewing learning due to poor randomly selected actions.
 The choice of state was useful.
 The chosen state enabled an adequate description of the state space of the robot in the maze without becoming too large and hence negatively impacting the effectiveness of training.

 The Q-learning robot was tested with all three mazes (`test_maze_01.txt`, `test_maze_02.txt`, and `test_maze_03.txt`).
 In all cases the robot was able to find solutions with the same amount of pre-training.
 The robot is also able to generalize.
 After creating a fourth maze (`test_maze_04.txt`) it was able to find a solution.
 The scores and comparison to the benchmark model is detailed in [Justification].
 Solutions will be depicted in [Visualization].

 The model was derived from the Q-learning algorithm.
-It was modified by adding a heuristic that enables the robot to always quickly identify and move out of dead ends while at the same time enabling it to an effective move subsequent to exiting a dead end.
+It was modified by adding a heuristic that enables the robot to always quickly identify and move out of dead ends while at the same time enabling it to do an effective move subsequent to exiting a dead end.
 The robot's motion was modified to enable it to predict its location in the maze even with randomly selected actions, which was the basis of the robot's reward system.
 The reward equation was essential to getting the robot to converge onto a solution to all mazes.

+The overall robustness of the robot was not absolute.
+Meaning, that the robot cannot be guaranteed to solve a given maze 100% of the time for any given scored run.
+As described in [Justification], the robot only finds solutions to mazes a certain percent of the time.
+It has the ability to find a maze for all mazes described in this project, and as will be shown can find solutions to mazes most of the time for certain mazes.
+But due to the fact that the Q-learning algorithm and the robots implemented behavior includes some random actions, there is the chance that for any given maze that it has solved on run `X`, that it will fail to solve that same maze on run `X+1`.

 ### Justification [Justification]
 <!--